nitish2112/website/content/post/gem5-minor-cpu/index.md

     do {
 	issued = false;
+	inst = insts_in->insts[thread.inputIndex];
 	for ( fu_idx = 0; fu_idx < numFuncUnits; fu_idx++ ){
 	    fu = funcUnits[fu_idx];
 	    if ( !fu->stalled && fu->provides(inst) ){
-		// Check the scoreboard to see if this inst depends on some previous inst if ( scoreBoard.canInstIssue(inst) ){
+		// Check scoreboard to see if inst depends on previous insts if ( scoreBoard.canInstIssue(inst) ){
 		    fu->push( inst );
 		    // Mark the destination regs in the scoreboard